-Why should I pay you to build a switch rather than building it myself?
+Why should I pay you to build a switch, rather than building it myself?

-If you decide to upgrade and go through an electronics parts supplier, the parts will cost you around $10 plus shipping, which is already about half of what a Saturnworks tap tempo costs.
-If you don’t have any of your own tools then you’ll be spending $20-25 for a cheap soldering iron, around $10-20 each for the necessary drill bits (which are larger and more expensive than the bits most commonly found in bit sets), and at least $30 or so for a low-end drill (the drilling itself can be a difficult job without a drill press).
+If you decide to upgrade and go through an electronics parts supplier, the parts will cost you around $15 including shipping, which is already about what a Saturnworks tap tempo costs.
+If you don’t have any of your own tools then you’ll be spending $20-25 for a cheap soldering iron, around $10-20 each for the necessary drill bits (which are larger and more expensive than the bits most commonly found in bit sets), and at least $30 or so for a low-end drill (the drilling itself can be a difficult/dangerous job without a drill press).
 You’ll also need to find solder and wire.